humanmade/altis-dev-tools/docs/testing-with-codeception.md

 composer dev-tools codecept bootstrap -p path/to/tests acceptance,unit
 ```

-**Notes:** the `boostrap` command here is a custom implementation different from Codeception's `bootstrap` command, so it works with Altis' implementation.
+**Notes:** the `boostrap` command here is a custom implementation different from Codeception's `bootstrap` command, so it works with
+Altis' implementation.

 ### Generating tests and objects

-Codeception includes a subcommand to generate different types of entities, eg: tests, helpers, environments, page objects.
+Codeception includes a sub-command to generate different types of entities, e.g.: tests, helpers, environments, page objects.

 ```sh
 composer dev-tools codecept generate:[generator] [suite] [subdir/][test-class]